Frequently asked questions

 Not at all!
-Healthcare in the NHS is delivered in a variety of settings, including dental surgeries, GPs, community nursing and ambulance stations.
+Healthcare in the NHS is delivered in a variety of settings, including dental surgeries, GP surgeries, community nursing settings and ambulance stations.
 In principle, you can do work experience anywhere.

 Students do a variety of things, including caring for patients, administration, catering and building maintenance.
 It all depends on what is available in your local area.
 The NHS in England is made up of around 440 separate organisations – called trusts and health authorities – and each has its own policy on work experience and what they will offer.

 You can read real-life stories of students’ own placements by visiting our work experience stories section.

 Some trusts will accept students in year 10 but this will depend on the trust you will be applying to and the kind of work you will be doing.
 It is worth speaking to your local NHS trust directly or the work experience co-ordinator at your school or college.

 7. I have done my year 10 work experience but want to do more.
 Can I do work experience in my holidays?

 Certainly.
 It could even be an advantage to apply when others aren't doing it!
 If you want to arrange something outside of school time, then you need to check that the NHS organisation has insurance to cover you while you are with them.
 This is usually not a problem, but you must check.
 Start by making contact with either the human resources, voluntary services or learning and development departments.